Skip to main content

 Using Reflection in Go

-Have you ever been writing Go and needed to quickly find all the possible functions or fields you can use with a particular instance of a call?
+Have you ever been writing Go and needed to quickly find all the possible methods or fields you can use with a particular function?

 import (